The Libertine (1968 film): Reception

-The New York Times said the film was "not nearly as clever, sophisticated and amusing as it archly pretends."
+Howard Thompson of The New York Times said the film was "not nearly as clever, sophisticated and amusing as it archly pretends."
 The Guardian called it "pseudo-sophisticated, so fake as to be positively sick making and, what is more, thoroughly unerotic."
-The Washington Post complained "the film's own attitudes are far too conventional".
-The Los Angeles Times thought the movie was "at times... pretty hot stuff... has a little more style and wit than most Radley Metzger releases."
-The Chicago Tribune thought the film was "more clumsy than clever... just as unimaginative as the film it attempts to parody."
+Gary Arnold of The Washington Post complained "the film's own attitudes are far too conventional".
+Kevin Thomas of the Los Angeles Times thought the film was "at times... pretty hot stuff... has a little more style and wit than most Radley Metzger releases."
+Terry Clifford of the Chicago Tribune thought the film was "more clumsy than clever... just as unimaginative as the film it attempts to parody."